 |Linear regulator type system||Low noise||Poor||Large||Heavy|

 Therefore, it is necessary to select the appropriate power supply depending on the application.
 For example, a linear regulator type power supply (which provides low noise and high stability) is suitable as “a power supply for the amplifiers” or “a bias source for the sensors” used for measurement of small signals.
-For measuring small signals, we provide LP-series power supplies that have better characteristics in low noise and high stability among linear regulator types.
+For measuring small signals, we provide the LP-series power supplies that have better characteristics in low noise and high stability among linear regulator types.

 However, noise due to switching (switching frequency and its harmonic components) appears at the output, and the noise performance is poor compared to that of the linear regulator type system.